 A wealth of information, personal data, and services are available online.
 On average, Google processes over 40,000 searches every second.
-If in need of information, one would first check the web before considering paying a visit to the nearest library.
+If in need of information, one now checks the web before considering paying a visit to the nearest library.
 Social media and publicly available data has made it easier than ever to gather information about individuals.
-One no longer needs to go out to buy essentials or to manage finances.
-As more and more businesses move online, more opportunities are opened up to fraudsters.
-I’ve worked in defending sites against automated traffic and fraud for over 10 years and although the techniques used to defend businesses have significantly evolved, so have those used by attackers.
+We no longer need to go out to buy essentials or to manage finances.
+As more and more businesses move online, more opportunities become available to fraudsters.
+I’ve worked in defending sites against automated traffic and fraud for over 10 years and although the techniques used to defend businesses have significantly evolved, so have the attack methods used by attackers.

 Back in the day, rate control, blacklists, and a handful of nicely crafted rules was pretty much all you needed to successfully defend against attacks.
 Surprisingly, these techniques can actually still work, but not for long.

 Let me explain: The sophistication of the attack is typically proportional to the defense in place, but also to the value of the data or goods collected as a result of a successful attack.
-If a site has no protection in place, an attacker has no incentive to deploy a more costly botnet spanning 1,000s of nodes in multiple continents with techniques designed to defeat bot detection.
+If a site has no protection in place, an attacker has no incentive to deploy a more costly botnet spanning thousands of nodes in multiple continents with techniques designed to defeat bot detection.
 In this case, a simple curl script from a single machine will do.

-However, as soon as the site administrator starts to put some defenses in place, the game is on and things can evolve fairly rapidly!
-Having worked for a couple of vendors who offer bot and fraud detection products and having traded information with other vendors in the space, the way an attack evolves is always more or less the same.
+However, as soon as the site administrator starts to put some defenses in place, the game is on and things can evolve rapidly!
+Having worked for a couple of vendors who offer bot and fraud detection products and having traded information with other vendors in the space, the way an attack evolves is typically the same.

-Recommended Whitepaper: The Ultimate Guide to Bot Prevention
+Recommended eBook: The Ultimate Guide to Bot Prevention

 The six stages of a bot attack

 Bot detection has advanced to become more modern and sophisticated against automated attacks.
 Fraudsters continuously study defense mechanisms that allow large-scale fraud attempts.
 The stages of a bot attack, launched by a fraudster typically follow these stages.